 (Unless, perhaps, you’re a very successful YouTube influencer.
 But there’s only so many of those….)

-What kind of products can you get?
+The kind of products you can get

 This includes a self-heating one-minute mask, a deep-cleansing pore strip, micellar water (makeup remover) and baking soda acne cleansing foam.